NemoDarjeeling/Fintech512/week1/summaries.md

 * First paragraph: describe the main points of the paper/video.
 * Second paragraph: Present the paper/video's strengths and weaknesses from your point of view.

+No Silver Bullet: Essence and Accident in Software Engineering